 [TICTOC = Transcutaneous Interferential Current To Overcome Constipation] Our physiotherapists have many years experience in urinary incontinence and have used a method of electrical stimulation to treat bladder weakness.
 They place suction electrodes on the skin near the groin and stimulate.
 They observed that some children developed diarrhea and decided to try a modified version of the method to overcome constipation.
 We have been excited to find that the method overcomes constipation and stops soiling.

 We have tested the method on 8 children.
 Five of the eight started passing stool normally and all stopped soiling.
 The effects last between 1 month and 3 months.
 We need to test the method on a larger group of children.

 We need other groups to repeat our studies to determine how widespread chronic treatment-resistant constipation is and if they can be helped by the methods we have developed.

 Studies On The Nervous System Controlling The Gut

 As well as working directly with children, I do laboratory studies to understand the chemical structure of the nerves in the intestine.
 These studies help us to understand the function of different nerves and to develop methods and expertise to support the studies on human intestinal dysmotility.

-Source: Adapted from IFFGD Publication Research into Treatment-Resistant Constipation in Children by Bridget R. Southwell, PhD, Murdoch Childrens Research Institute, Royal Children's Hospital, Melbourne, Australia.
+Source: Adapted from IFFGD Publication Research into Treatment-Resistant Constipation in Children by Bridget R. Southwell, PhD, Murdoch Children's Research Institute, Royal Children's Hospital and University of Melbourne, Melbourne, Australia.